atbcb/ICTTestingBaseline/docs/03FocusOrder.md

 ### Test Instructions
 1. Use the keyboard to navigate through interface components.
     1. Use the keyboard to activate trigger controls that reveal hidden content (menus, dialogs, expandable tree list, etc.).
-        1. Check that focus is moved to the revealed content.
-(It is acceptable to TAB once or use an arrow key to move the focus forward into the revealed content.)
+        1. Check that the revealed focusable content is included in the focus order.
         2. Advance the focus through the revealed content.
     2. Use the keyboard to close/hide the revealed content.
         1. Check that focus is returned to the trigger control.
 (It is acceptable to \[Shift+ TAB\] once or use an arrow key to move the focus backward to the trigger control.